STARS AT PREDATORS

-The Dallas Stars will try to go up two games against the Nashville Predators when they play Game 2 of the best-of-7 Western Conference First Round at Bridgestone Arena on Saturday.
+The Dallas Stars and Nashville Predators open the Western Conference First Round at Bridgestone Arena on Wednesday.

 [RELATED: Complete Predators vs. Stars series coverage]